facebook/docusaurus/website-1.x/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

           CURRENT_BRANCH=master \
           yarn run publish-gh-pages

-1. Configured Circle CI using the [provided Docusaurus instructions](https://docusaurus.io/docs/en/publishing.html#automating-deployments-using-continuous-integration).
-There were 2 PRs for this, [the first](https://github.com/facebookincubator/profilo/pull/8)for the initial config and [the second](https://github.com/facebookincubator/profilo/pull/12) to make sure Circle CI only triggered for changes in the master branch (thanks Joel Marcey!).
+1. Configured CircleCI using the [provided Docusaurus instructions](https://docusaurus.io/docs/en/publishing.html#automating-deployments-using-continuous-integration).
+There were 2 PRs for this, [the first](https://github.com/facebookincubator/profilo/pull/8)for the initial config and [the second](https://github.com/facebookincubator/profilo/pull/12) to make sure CircleCI only triggered for changes in the master branch (thanks Joel Marcey!).

 The final website was published on https://facebookincubator.github.io/profilo/.
 It had taken 1.5 hours to get to the initial PR stage and another half an hour or so to respond to review feedback and publish the website.